sshuair/torchsat/docs/source/index.rst

 Welcome to TorchSat's documentation!
 ====================================

-TorchSat is an open-source deep learning framework for satellite imagery analysis based on PyTorch.
+TorchSat is an open-source deep learning framework for satellite imagery analysis based on PyTorch_.

-  This project is still work in progress.
+  This project is still **work in progress**.
 If you want to know more about it, please refer to the Roadmap_ .

 **Hightlight**